$\mathrm{L}^{2}$--convergence of the time-splitting scheme for nonlinear Dirac equation in 1+1 dimensions

 In this section, we prove the main theorem of the paper.
-By Lemma~\ref{lem:proposition4.1}, we extract a convergent subsequence from the family of time-splitting solutions.
-For any initial data $(u_{0},v_{0}) \in \mathrm{L}^{2}(\mathbb{R})$, the NLDE Cauchy problem \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data} admits a unique global strong solution $(\hat{u},\hat{v})\in\mathrm{C}([0,\infty);\mathrm{L}^{2}(\mathbb{R}))$ (see \cite[Theorem~1.1]{Y.ZhangandQ.Zhao1}).
-We then show that, as the mesh size tends to zero, this subsequence converges strongly in $\mathrm{L}^2(\mathbb{R})$ to the unique strong solution of \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data}, and that the limit is independent of the choice of the mesh size.
+For any initial data $(u_{0},v_{0}) \in \mathrm{L}^{2}(\mathbb{R})$, the NLDE Cauchy problem \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data} admits a global strong solution, see Lemma \ref{lem:A3}.
+By Lemma~\ref{lem:proposition4.1}, we can extract a convergent subsequence from any sequence of time-splitting solutions.
+We then show that, as the mesh size tends to zero, any convergent subsequence converges strongly in $\mathrm{L}^2(\mathbb{R}\times[0,T])$ to the strong solution of \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data}, and the limit is unique.